Be alert to early symptoms of leukemia and keep children away from threats

 4. Bone and joint pain

-Leukemia patients suffer from bone pain and joint pain due to infiltration of bone and periosteum.
-The pain can be distributed in the limbs, it can also be diffuse pain in the back, or local joint pain may occur.
+Leukemia patients suffer from bone pain and joint pain due to the infiltration of the bone and periosteum.
+The pain can be distributed in the limbs; it can also be diffused in the back; or local joint pain may occur.
 Bone and joint pain is also one of the significant manifestations of leukemia.
-If sudden joint and bone pain unexplained, it is likely that you have leukemia.
+If sudden joint and bone pain is unexplained, it is likely that you have leukemia.

 5. Enlargement of liver, spleen and lymph nodes